lshearer/NuGetPushFailRepro/README.md

 I have noticed slight differences between my local machine and our linux build agent in the point at which the pushes fail, hence the reason for including multiple cases that should fail.

+## Workaround

+A dockerized repro and a workaround has been added to [this branch](https://github.com/lshearer/NuGetPushFailRepro/tree/fails-docker-repro-and-workaround).
+[Instructions for running the dockerized repro](https://github.com/lshearer/NuGetPushFailRepro/tree/fails-docker-repro-and-workaround#running-in-docker) have been added, as well as the [output of the test runs](https://github.com/lshearer/NuGetPushFailRepro/blob/fails-docker-repro-and-workaround/DockerTestResults.md).